bouchal/php-code-interview/README.md

-# PHP Code Interview Task (senior level)
+# PHP Code Interview Task

-For testing all necessary skills what senior should know.
+For testing all necessary skills what you should know.

 ## Tested areas